The types of dentures available are basically categorized into 2 main groups: partial dentures and full dentures.

 The advent of new technology has brought much advancement in the design and manufacture of oral appliances.
 Thus, the two basic denture types have branched out into several types of false teeth options according to make, appearance, durability, and cost:

 These are a type of full denture that fits over some of your original remaining teeth.
-Fitting overdentures over your original teeth helps to preserve bone, transfer some of the pressure of chewing from the gums onto your remaining teeth, and also help to keep the false teeth securely in place.
+Fitting overdentures, or snap-in dentures, over your original teeth helps to preserve bone, transfer some of the pressure of chewing from the gums onto your remaining teeth, and also help to keep the false teeth securely in place.

 As you can see, the limited false teeth options that existed in the past have now been replaced with a variety of dentures to suit your specific needs and budget.
 So book in to see your dentist to get their specific advice on your personal circumstances to see what will be the best option for you.